 During a discussion at the Justice Department this week, Sessions said “I believe it’s an unhealthy practice and current levels of THC in marijuana are very high compared to what they were a few years ago.”

 According to Sessions, the Cole Memorandum is under review.
 The Cole memo currently stipulates that the DOJ place low priority on enforcing marijuana laws against businesses that comply with state laws.
 He didn’t confirm what steps will be taken next, but said “We’re going to look at it…and try to adopt responsible policies”.

 Sessions further stated that experts had advised him there is “more violence around marijuana” than one would think.
 Please tell me, Jeff, where is the evidence?

-Business Insider says, Tom Angell (a member of pro-legalization group Marijuana Majority) talked to them about the effect Jeff Sessions had by bringing up marijuana and violence yesterday.
+Business Insider says Tom Angell (a member of the pro-legalization group Marijuana Majority) talked to them about the effect Jeff Sessions had by bringing up marijuana and violence yesterday.
 He unintentionally highlighted one of the strongest arguments for legalizing marijuana: Regulated markets.

 “The only connection between marijuana and violence is the one that exists when illegal sellers battle it out for profits in the black market,” Angell said.
 “A growing number of states are showing that legalization is generating revenues, creating jobs, and reducing crime.”